albindevs/albindevs-blog/content/blog/The-Power-Of-Mind-Maps.md

 ---

 With visual elements and graphical links we can organize information in a way that is easy to remember.
-A magnificent technique for achieving this to draw a mind map
+A magnificent technique for achieving this is to draw a mind map

 ## What are mind maps and how to create them